usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 #### Broadcasting

 A V2X Hub routeable_message class represents the encoded message passed through the V2X Hub core server.
 Therefore, the contents are consistent between the plugin that sends the message and the plugin that receives it.
 Much of the previous sections discussed how a message is received in the plugin, but a plugin may also be a producer of any messages, whether they are J2735 messages or internal ones.
-The following API is available in the PluginClient parent class to handle the broadcast of a message through the V2X Hub system:
+The following API is available in the PluginClientClockAware parent class to handle the broadcast of a message through the V2X Hub system:

 ```cpp
 void BroadcastMessage(const IvpMessage *ivpMsg)